Too Late to Run: Horror Flash Fiction by cam

 Too Late to Run

 A wintery blanket covered the trees and ground of the woods, a result of the quirky weather of late November.
-The light from Jack’s headlamp penetrated the darkness and sent shadows fleeing to swallow up the path behind him and the imprints left by his running shoes.
+The light from Jack’s headlamp penetrated the darkness and sent shadows racing away to swallow up the path behind him and the imprints of his running shoes.

 He passed beneath the leafless canopy for the second time that morning.
 The tracks from his previous lap ran ahead and around a bend.
 He entered the turn and the beam from his headlamp swept the scene, revealing an unexpected set of tracks which led out of the woods and merged with his own.